shirish93/shirish93.github.io/_aboutme/now.md

 ---
+author: shirish
+categories:
+- now
+last_modified_at: '2026-08-04'
 layout: summary
-title:  "What am I up to this moment?"
-author: shirish
-categories: [ now ]
 permalink: /now
+title: What am I up to this moment?
 ---

 <style>